Is this topic for you?

-If your child has a severe asthma attack (the red zone of the asthma action plan), give him or her medicine based on the action plan.
-Talk with a doctor right away about what to do next.
-Your child may have to go to the emergency room for treatment.
+If your child has a severe asthma attack (the red zone of the asthma action plan), call 911 or go to the nearest emergency department immediately and give him or her medicine based on the action plan.

 At the hospital, your child will probably receive inhaled beta2-agonists and steroid medicines.
 He or she may be given oxygen therapy.
 Doctors will assess your child's lung function and condition.
 Depending on the response, further treatment in the emergency room or a stay in the hospital may be needed.

 While there is no certain way to prevent asthma, experts continue to look at things that may reduce a child's chance of getting asthma.

 Common irritants in the air, such as tobacco smoke and air pollution, can cause asthma symptoms in some children.